dplocki/special-octo-potato/README.md

 # 🥔 Special Octo Potato

-This is my balasting field for Github Action.
+This is my balasting field for Github Actions.
 The place to test workflows, actions their result.

 ## Notes